-After what seemed like an eternity, lockdown restrictions were eased and local anglers could return to their beloved rivers across Scotland by early June.
-Unfortunately, travel restrictions were limited and all businesses in the hospitality sector were not able to open their doors until mid-July, so any visiting salmon fishers would have to be a little more patient!
+After an eternity, lockdown restrictions were eased, and local anglers could return to their beloved rivers across Scotland by early June.
+Unfortunately, travel restrictions were limited and all hospitality businesses could not open their doors until mid-July, so any visiting salmon fishers would have to be a little more patient!

-However, we did see some moments of great fishing sport through mid-June and into early July, with some long periods of rain keeping river levels topped up on the River Findhorn.
+However, we did see some moments of excellent fishing sport through mid-June and into early July, with some extended periods of rain keeping river levels topped up on the River Findhorn.

 By Friday, July 3rd, river levels had fallen away and was reading 10” on the Forres gauge.
 It was another good fishing day, cloudy/overcast and raining again by the afternoon.

 The day started off with plenty of action, once again.
 Leslie Tyson hooked and lost a fish in Palamore Pool and then lost another fish in the Scur Pool a little later on!
 David Tisdale also hooked and lost a big fish in Palamore Pool, things were not looking good, but at least the fish kept on coming!
 Just before lunch, Ian Neale hooked and landed another Summer run salmon of around 12 lbs. at the top of William’s Run.
 It is quite a tricky place to land a big fish here and finally managed to walk it up to Soldier’s Hole, safely beached and quickly released!
 Meanwhile, just a little further downstream, Leslie Tyson was back in action with another fresh fish of around 8 lbs. from Palamore followed by a grilse of around 4 lbs. from the top of Palamore Island.
 Later on in the afternoon, Leslie hooked and released another two fish of around 7 lbs. and 4 lbs., both from our new “Secret Pot” on the Upper Beat!